Sidorenko-Type Inequalities for Pairs of Trees: Basic Properties and Linear Programs

 Let us now discuss the dual of $LP(H,T)$, which we denote by $DLP(H,T)$.
 We let $y:V(T)\cup E(T)\to \mathbb{R}$ be a weighting of the vertices and edges of $T$, and view $y(v)$ and $y(e)$ as variables for all $v\in V(T)$ and $e\in E(T)$.
 Then $DLP(H,T)$ is as follows:

 By setting $y(v)=0$ for all $v\in V(T)$ and $y(e)=1$ for all $e\in E(T)$, we see that all constraints of $DLP(H,T)$ are satisfied and, for this choice of variables, its objective function is equal to $e(T)$.
 The following lemma shows that, if the value of $DLP(H,T)$ is less than $e(T)$, then $H\not\succcurlyeq T$.
 Note that this lemma holds for all graphs $H$ and $T$; i.e. unlike Lemma~\ref{lem:LP}, it does not require $H$ and $T$ to be forests.
 The proof of this lemma does not require any significant background and so we can present it immediately.
+Again, this lemma can be derived from results in~\cite{KoppartyRossman11}.